azizBytes/ICS-415/Assignment 1 /README.md

 # Ray Tracing Renderer

-This project implements a basic ray tracing algorithm to render 3D scenes consisting of spheres onto a 2D image.
+This Assignment implements a basic ray tracing algorithm to render 3D scenes consisting of spheres onto a 2D image.
 The final output is a PNG file showcasing the spheres with accurate color and shading.

 ## Features
 - **Ray-Sphere Intersection**: Calculates intersections between rays and spheres to determine visibility.